-Pineapple plants need 2-3 years of maturing before flowering and fruiting can take place.
+Pineapple plants need at least 2-3 years of maturing before flowering and fruiting can take place.

 Cut away old, dead leaves as needed.

-If, after all this time, your plant is healthy but not flowering, look up ways to force blooms.
+If, after all this time, your plant is healthy but not flowering, this has tips for forcing blooms.
 It may just need that extra boost.